 - Review the store sales ISO 27001 certification

-Apart from helping you draw actionable insights for your offline business, store sales measurement offers some valuable features to help you maximize your online-to-offline marketing strategy.
+Apart from helping you draw actionable insights for your offline business, store sales measurement offers the following valuable features to help you maximize your online to offline marketing strategy.

-- Smart Bidding for store sales integration (coming soon): This feature will allow you to use Smart Bidding with store sales conversions (for example, to optimize for store sales conversions or value reported for your Search and Shopping campaigns).
-If you’re interested in optimizing for store sales with Smart Bidding, contact your Google Account team for next steps.
+Smart Bidding for store sales integration: This feature allows you to use Smart Bidding with store sales conversions, for example, to optimize for store sales conversions or value reported for your supported campaigns.

 - Google’s aggregated store visits data